Difference between Equity vs Fixed Income

-Any business which needs to survive and stay healthy in the long-term and in the interest of time needs to raise financing and funds to meet the financial goals and fulfill its long term plans.
+Any business which needs to survive and stay healthy in the long-term and in the interest of time needs to raise financing and funds to meet its financial goals and fulfill its long-term plans.
 Any company needs cash inflow in the form of equity or cash from revenue to pay off its short-term and long-term obligations.
-In this Equity vs Fixed Income article, we will try to understand the key differences between the two major fundraising medium that is Fixed income and Equity which is generally taken by businesses to run their day-to-day operations and manage long term capital expenditures as well.
+In this Equity vs Fixed Income article, we will try to understand the key differences between the two major fundraising mediums: fixed income and equity, which businesses generally take to run their day-to-day operations and manage long-term capital expenditures as well.

 Head to Head Comparison between Equity vs Fixed Income (Infographics)

 Below is the top 5 difference between Equity vs Fixed Income.

 Let us discuss some of the major differences.

 - The major and the most important difference between Equity vs Fixed Income is that under fixed income there is a necessary payment obligation to repay the interest and the principal on the fixed income availed by the company from any sources.
 In contrast, in the case of equity, there is no such obligation for repayment; also, the term is much longer than fixed-income financing.

 - Another major difference between Equity vs Fixed Income is that in equity investment the investor who is willing to invest in the company runs on a lot of risk as the returns on the investment are not steady whereas, in fixed income the return on the investment is steady.
 The cash flow looks recurring and consistent.

 - A company can raise equity for the business from various sources for example – venture capitalist funds or private equity funds which are focused on a certain sector, also if a company is in the bootstrapping stage the founders should pool in their own capital which is also in the form of equity to kickstart the operations of the business.
 On the contrary, the sources of long-term or short-term fixed income for the company are major Banks and Non-banking Financial Institutions also government banks form which fixed income can be availed.